🎉 Subscribe to get exclusive content and updates! Subscribe Now

 Communication Breakdown

 As teams grow, information gets lost in translation.
 Simple questions require multiple channels and meetings to answer, whether you're coordinating a software release or planning a company event.
+This is often the root cause of The Context Gap, where smart teams make bad decisions simply because they lack the full picture.

 Process Decay